Coronavirus FAQ for Rick Steves Tour Members

-If possible, your refund will be issued against your original form of payment — credit card, ACH, or check.
+If possible, your refund will be issued against your original form of payment — credit card, ACH, check, or a re-issued Rick Steves' credit.
 If we can't refund your original form of payment — if you paid us by ACH more than 90 days ago, for example — we'll cut you a check.

 How long will it take for me to receive my refund?

-Our general practice is to get your refund to you within 2 weeks from the date we announce the tour has been cancelled.
-However, given the current situation in the USA, we have been seeing delays occurring with banks, credit card companies and mail delivery.
-Please also note that if you used multiple methods of payment, the different financial institutions might have different processing times.
+We are committed to making your refund within two weeks of a tour's cancellation.
+However, you may actually receive the refund a little later than that.
+Given the current situation in the USA, we have been seeing delays occurring with banks, credit card companies and mail delivery.
+If you used multiple methods of payment, the different financial institutions might have different processing times.

-If you haven't received your refund 3 weeks after being notified that your tour was cancelled, please let us know, and we will follow up.
+If you haven't received your refund three weeks after being notified that your tour was cancelled, please let us know, and we'll follow up.